-Due to massive destructions in the modern age, very little has survived from the book collections of medieval Transylvania – the easternmost rampart of Western European civilisation.
+Due to massive destructions in the modern age, very little has survived from the book collections of medieval Transylvania – the easternmost rampart of Western European civilization.
 However, hitherto unfathomed amounts of fragmenta codicum have been preserved in the bindings of sixteenth- and seventeenth-century books and manuscripts.
-Digitising and cataloguing these fragments could help reconstitute some of the medieval collections of our region.
+Digitizing and cataloging these fragments could help reconstitute some of the medieval collections of our region.

 For instance, the Benedictine abbey of Cluj-Mănăștur, established in the mid-eleventh century, had a collection of manuscripts attested by an inventory drafted in 1427, and so did the Dominican convent of Cluj, and the parish church of St Michael.
 Only a few of these books are still extant — e.g. the Inventarium conventus Coloswariensis O. P. from 1509-14 (Biblioteca Centrală Universitară, MS 1030), or a large choir books from St Michael’s parish church (Alba Iulia, Bibl.
 Batthyaneum, MSS I.1).